RufusVictor/FullStackProjects/Calculator/README.md

 # FullStackProjects
-Hello, I am Rufus Victor Joe A. This is my first express js project, still more to come!
+This is my first express js project, still more to come!